 1) We have audited the accompanying standalone financial statements of MITCONConsultancy & Engineering Services Limited ("the Company") which comprisethe Balance Sheet as at 31st March 2021 and the Statement of Profit and Lossand Statement of Cash Flows for the year then ended and notes to the standalone financialstatements including a summary of significant accounting policies and other explanatoryinformation.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 (the Act') in the manner so requiredand give a true and fair view in conformity with the accounting standards prescribed undersection 133 of the Act and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31 March 2019 and its profit and its cash flows forthe year ended on that date.
+2) In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the act") in the manner so required and give a trueand fair view in conformity with the Accounting Standards prescribed under section 133 ofthe act read with the Companies (Accounts) Rules 2014 as amended ("AS")and theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2021 its loss and its cash flows for the year ended on that date.

 Basis for Opinion